nullivex/lib-account/README.md

 It is not intended to be used by itself, however the functions are documented here as they are inherited by extenders.

+Check example/lib/clients.php for an example of extension (this can be used as-is)

+Check example/lib/client_contact.php for an example of extending lib/contact.php which is also available with this package.

+SQL files are included as well
+  * example/clients.sql		The schema the clients extension works with
+  * example/contacts.sql	The schema the client_contact extension works with

+The account suite also interfaces quite nicely with openlss/lib-session for a complete working interface to show this the following examples are also included
+  * example/lib/client_session.php		The session extension (requires openlss/lib-session >= 0.0.1)
+  * example/client_session.sql			The schema the client_session extension uses

 Usage
 ====